-We recently published a blog about how to keep track of your real estate leads.
+We recently published a post about how to keep track of your real estate leads.
 Keeping track of real estate seller leads is exceptionally important.
 One of the things we discussed was how using manual tracking would work perfectly for a door knocking strategy while outside of a door knocking strategy, manual tracking doesn’t serve much purpose.

 We even discussed how the HVL Solution, the Home Value Leads CRM, could help real estate agents in their quest to track their leads.
 That’s not the only thing a valuable CRM like HVL’s can do, though.
 The HVL Solution also includes lead follow-up, which brings us to this post.

 There’s a big difference between keeping track of a lead and lead follow-up.
 Tracking leads is necessary for the real estate agent.
 A real estate agent cannot effectively follow-up on a lead if the real estate agent doesn’t track the lead.